Spinal column: Variations in vertebrae

 The general structure of vertebrae in other animals is largely the same as in humans.
 Individual vertebrae are composed of a centrum (body), arches protruding from the top and bottom of the centrum, and various processes projecting from the centrum and/or arches.
-An arch extending from the top of the centrum is called a neural arch, while the haemal arch or chevron is found underneath the centrum in the caudal (tail) vertebrae of fish, most reptiles, some birds, some dinosaurs and some mammals with long tails.
+An arch extending from the top of the centrum is called a neural arch, while the haemal arch is found underneath the centrum in the caudal (tail) vertebrae of fish, most reptiles, some birds, some dinosaurs and some mammals with long tails.
 The vertebral processes can either give the structure rigidity, help them articulate with ribs, or serve as muscle attachment points.
 Common types are transverse process, diapophyses, parapophyses, and zygapophyses (both the cranial zygapophyses and the caudal zygapophyses).
 The centrum of the vertebra can be classified based on the fusion of its elements.
 In temnospondyls, bones such as the spinous process, the pleurocentrum and the intercentrum are separate ossifications.
 Fused elements, however, classify a vertebra as having holospondyly.

 A vertebra can also be described in terms of the shape of the ends of the centrum.
 Centra with flat ends are acoelous, like those in mammals.
 These flat ends of the centra are especially good at supporting and distributing compressive forces.
 Amphicoelous vertebra have centra with both ends concave.
 This shape is common in fish, where most motion is limited.
 Amphicoelous centra often are integrated with a full notochord.
 Procoelous vertebrae are anteriorly concave and posteriorly convex.
 They are found in frogs and modern reptiles.
 Opisthocoelous vertebrae are the opposite, possessing anterior convexity and posterior concavity.
 They are found in salamanders, and in some non-avian dinosaurs.
 Heterocoelous vertebrae have saddle-shaped articular surfaces.
 This type of configuration is seen in turtles that retract their necks, and birds, because it permits extensive lateral and vertical flexion motion without stretching the nerve cord too extensively or wringing it about its long axis.

 In horses, the Arabian (breed) can have one less vertebrae and pair of ribs.
 This anomaly disappears in foals that are the product of an Arabian and another breed of horse.